Why You Cannot Please Everyone and Make Money, Too

 - are intimated

 I know these reasons all too well, because the above is an example of an order I received by phone.
 The woman on the other end was aggressive.
-She knew what she wanted and I’m sure also knew she wouldn’t get all of that from a retail store.
+She knew what she wanted, and I’m also sure she knew she wouldn’t get all of that from a retail store.

 Where she found my phone number is a mystery because I didn’t ask her.
-I simply let her rattle on, took the order, made the gift basket, delivered it to the receiver, and then waited 30 days for a check to arrive by mail as payment.
+I simply let her rattle on, took the order, made the gift basket, and delivered it to the receiver.
+Then, I waited 30 days for a check to arrive by mail as payment.

 Thank goodness those days are over for me, but what about you?
 How would you handle such an order?